Nanzaro and I went to the new Indian restaurant on No. 5 Road, south of Steveston Highway for lunch. This restaurant was opened in Nov 2012.

 Flower Tea for our drinks.
 Each flower tea is unique as it’s handmade.

 Appetizers: braised peanuts and pickled green papaya.

 I like that the sauce is served in a small teapot for easy pouring.
-More on following page.
-Click here to continue reading
+Continue reading

 After the monorail ride, we took a cab back to the hotel.
 It was late afternoon, too late for lunch.
 Anyway, we were not that hungry.
 So, we explored the shopping mall next to our hotel to look for some snacks.
 I remembered it was raining heavily at that time.